Blog

 Does dandruff prevent hair growth?
 Not directly, no — but there are a few reasons why you might be experiencing dandruff and hair loss at the same time.

-If you scratch at your scalp aggressively, you may weaken your skin’s protective barrier and increase your risk of developing a bacterial or fungal infection.
-Some scalp conditions, such as tinea capitis, can affect your hair follicles and contribute to temporary or permanent hair loss.
+If you scratch your scalp aggressively, you may weaken your skin’s protective barrier and increase your risk of developing a bacterial or fungal infection.
+Infections can cause some scalp conditions, such as tinea capitis, that can affect your hair follicles and contribute to temporary or permanent hair loss.

 Scratching aggressively may also pull on your hair, causing temporary hair shedding that gives your hair a thin appearance.